When you’re a member of Monroe County Community Credit Union, you’re not just a customer, you're a member and part-owner of the credit union.

 In June of 2014, MCCCU, for the first time since CPCU's doors opened in 1953, became authorized to offer the benefits of credit union membership to people living outside of Monroe County, MI.
 The MCCCU family has expanded to include those who live, work, or worship in the following Michigan counties: Monroe, Lenawee, Washtenaw, Wayne, Oakland, Livingston, Macomb, Ingham, Jackson, and Hillsdale.
 We are very excited about MCCCU's future and look forward to assisting as many Michiganders as we can.
 On January 1, 2015 we expanded our credit union family and merged in our first out of county credit union, River Rouge Municipal Credit Union.

-Looking back on over 64 years of service, MCCCU has become a solid fixture in Southeastern Michigan through a combination of loyal membership and relentless efforts by dedicated employees to better the financial health of our members.
+Looking back on 65 years of service, MCCCU has become a solid fixture in Southeastern Michigan through a combination of loyal membership and relentless efforts by dedicated employees to better the financial health of our members.
 In addition to our business efforts, community involvement has always been a high priority for the credit union; through contributing funds to local organizations and events, our employees donating their time, and our staff developing financial education seminars to help our members tackle any financial hurdles they may face, we do everything we can to help create strong and vibrant communities.

 We are proud of our history and look forward to an even stronger future!
 We invite you to explore all credit union membership has to offer!